kedacore/external-scaler-azure-cosmos-db/README.md

 > **Note:** The architectural diagram above shows KEDA, external scaler and the target application in different Kubernetes namespaces.
 This is possible but not necessary.
 It is a requirement though that the `ScaledObject` and the application `Deployment` reside in the same namespace.

 ## Setup Instructions

+> :warning: **Caution:** The scaler uses [.NET SDK Version 3](https://github.com/Azure/azure-cosmos-dotnet-v3) client library to estimate pending changes inside the change feeds.
+This library uses a different ID-naming scheme than its predecessors when creating and processing lease documents inside the lease container.
+This makes it incompatible with the deprecated [.NET SDK Version 2](https://github.com/Azure/azure-cosmos-dotnet-v2) and currently available [Java SDK](https://github.com/Azure/azure-cosmosdb-java) libraries.
+If you used one of the latter libraries to create the change feed processor, the external scaler would to unable to detect pending items and may scale down your application to `minReplicaCount` as defined in the `ScaledObject`.

 ### Deploy KEDA